-Otoliths are collected on board NMFS trawl surveys in Alaska each year.
-The average weightat-age by year and sex is summarized from the NMFS trawl surveys; mean values are somewhat variable for ages greater than 10 due to limited sample sizes (Figure 18).
+Otoliths are collected on board NOAA Fisheries trawl surveys in Alaska each year.
+The average weight-at-age by year and sex is summarized from the NOAA trawl surveys; mean values are somewhat variable for ages greater than 10 due to limited sample sizes (Figure 18).
 To reduce the effect of sampling variability (there is no easy way to account for observation error in the treatment of weight-at-age), raw values are smoothed across years within age (Figure 19).
 These smoothed trawl survey weights-at-age are used to augment the weight-at-age inputs calculated from ages 7+ in the setline survey and commercial fishery.
-Slightly increasing trends at the end of the timeseries appear consistent with those from the FISS data but are less pronounced.
+Slightly increasing trends at the end of the time-series appear consistent with those from the FISS data but are less pronounced.

 FIGURE 18.
 Raw trends in weight-at-age for female (upper panel), and male (lower panel) Pacific halibut captured by the NMFS Bering Sea trawl survey.
-Ages 15 and greater have been aggregated.
-Note that no trawl survey was conducted in 2020 and weights were not yet available for 2022 at the time this document was produced.
+The size (area) of the points is proportional to the number of fish contributing to each observation; ages 15 and greater have been aggregated.
+Note that no trawl survey was conducted in 2020 and weights were not yet available for 2023 at the time this document was produced.

 FIGURE 19.
 Smoothed trends in weight-at-age for female (upper panel), and male (lower panel) Pacific halibut captured by the NMFS Bering Sea trawl survey.
-Ages 15 and greater have been aggregated.
-Note that no trawl survey was conducted in 2020 and weights were not yet available for 2022 at the time this document was produced.
+The size (area) of the points is proportional to the number of fish contributing to each observation; ages 15 and greater have been aggregated.
+Note that no trawl survey was conducted in 2020 and weights were not yet available for 2023 at the time this document was produced.

 The ages observed on the NMFS trawl surveys provide year-specific information with which to estimate age distributions from that trawl survey as well for other sources such as non-directed discards that report only length frequency information but encounter Pacific halibut of similar ages.
-However, there are no age data available from the NMFS trawl surveys before 1997, so a global (all years) age-length key (Figure 20) must be used to interpret lengths collected in earlier years and sometimes the terminal year when samples have not yet been aged (or were not collected, as in 2020-21).
+However, there are no age data available from the NMFS trawl surveys before 1997, so a global (all years) age-length key (Figure 20) must be used to interpret lengths collected in earlier years and sometimes the terminal year when samples have not yet been aged (or were not collected, as in 2020 and 2023).
 Using this key, and the observed age data for more recent years of the NMFS Bering Sea Trawl survey, several strong cohorts emerge (Figure 21).
 The 1987 year-class is prominent in the age distributions observed by this survey through the late 1990s.
 Along with several weaker cohorts, and an apparent anomaly in the 2004-2005 data, a strong 2005 cohort can also be observed graduating through the age distribution.
 These year classes are consistent with the catch rates of numbers of Pacific halibut observed in that survey (Figure 22), although the relative magnitude of the 1987 and 2005 cohorts differ more appreciably in the index than in the age data.
 The 2011 cohort is visible from 2014-2018; however, subsequent year-classes are difficult to discern, and additional observations may be needed to identify if there are also stronger cohorts in 2017 and 2018.